GitHver/SputNix/readme.md

 copy = shift-ctrl-c
 paste = shift-ctrl-v*

-Now that you have your computers hardware scan in the SputNix directory, you now need to bootstrap the flake features to be able to rebuild your system from the
+Now that you have your computers hardware scan in the SputNix directory, you now need to bootstrap the flake features to be able to rebuild your system from anywhere

 `$ sudo nano /etc/nixos/configuration.nix` or
 `$ sudo gnome-text-editor /etc/nixos/configuration.nix`